Retirement Plan compliance is critical.

+Compliance for retirement plans is a moving target.
+As changes in the law occur, retirement plans are required to comply in both form and function with the new provisions as of the effective date of the law.
 Two governing agencies that oversee retirement plans are the IRS and The Department of Labor.
 You probably don’t want to become an expert on all of the regulations but you certainly want to arm yourself in case one of them shows up on your doorstep.

-The second resource is the Department of Labor website.
+2. The Department of Labor website.

-On this website, you will find information on types of retirement plans available, your responsibilities as a plan fiduciary, all of the ins and outs of distributions from the plan, and what to do if you have a problem.
+On this website you will find information on types of retirement plans available, your responsibilities as a plan fiduciary, all of the ins and outs of distributions from the plan, and what to do if you have a problem.